clojang/clojang/docs/source/30-talking-to-servers.md

 png-png
 ```

-Please don't write your LFE OTP apps like this, though :-) You'll slowly end-up reinventing OTP, though a partially-implemented and bug-ridden one.
+Please don't write your LFE OTP apps like this, though :-) You'll slowly end-up reinventing OTP, though a partially-implemented and bug-ridden one ...

 Back to this demonstration: all we need now to turn this into a simplistic server is to spawn it: